Signs of Generational Trauma

 Why do unhealthy family patterns repeat?

-Families often repeat unresolved emotional dynamics through attachment, unconscious loyalty, nervous system conditioning, and belonging needs.
+Families often repeat unresolved emotional dynamics through belonging needs, unconscious loyalty, family roles, nervous system conditioning, and learned relationship patterns.

 Can Family Constellations help reveal generational trauma?

-It may help bring unconscious family patterns, loyalties, and unresolved dynamics into greater awareness.
+Family Constellations may help bring unconscious family patterns, loyalties, exclusions, and unresolved dynamics into greater awareness.